Michal1017/Movie-recommendation-system/README.md

 # Movie recommendation system

+ Program to improve machine learning skills and improve python skills.

  Content-based movie recommendation system with movies_metadata dataset, which has 45000 movies.

  Program has few types of recommendation.